ts387/wiggle/README.md

 **Note**: Previous versions required CuPy for GPU acceleration.
 As of version 0.2.2+, wiggle uses PyTorch for all GPU operations, enabling cross-platform GPU support including Apple Silicon Macs.

+## Security Notice

+⚠️ **Pickle File Security**: Wiggle loads model weights and configuration from Python pickle files (`.pkl`). **Only load pickle files from trusted sources** (e.g., your own cryoDRGN/cryoSPARC analyses or published datasets from reputable sources).
+Pickle files can execute arbitrary code during loading, so **never load pickle files from unknown or untrusted sources**.

+For sharing data with collaborators, prefer using Wiggle's `.npz` format which is safer than raw pickle files.

 ## Installation - developmental version
 This is an experimental and developmental version, currently in testing.
 In the future, Wiggle will be available via the UCSF ChimeraX toolshed.
 For now, to use Wiggle you must install it manually (see below).